frankstepanski/js-fullstack-course/05-Git/3-solo-exercises.md

 git reset HEAD~1
 ```

+What happens:
-The commit is removed, but your file changes remain unstaged.
+- The commit is removed
+- Files remain changed
+- Nothing is staged

+Use this when:
+- You want to rethink the commit entirely

+---

-### Remove Last Commit and Delete Changes (Danger)
+### Remove Last Commit and Delete Changes (⚠️ Dangerous)

 ```bash
 git reset --hard HEAD~1
 ```

-This deletes the commit **and** the file changes.
+What happens:
+- Commit is deleted
+- File changes are deleted
+- Work is permanently lost

-Only use this if you are certain you don’t need the work.
+Only use this if you are **100% sure** you do not need the work.

 ## 4. Practice: Going Back to Previous Commits